 Is it hard to get a scholarship?

-Graduation hat, money and scroll, isolated on white
+Graduation hat, money and scroll, with certificate

 You hear of many lucky students who sailed through college on a full scholarship.
 Then you hear of others who are struggling to payoff their massive student loans.
 So does one have to be very lucky to get a scholarship that covers all college expenses?
 Is it very hard to land a full scholarship?